Edward G. Brisch: Biography

-Born in Łódź, Poland, the son of Leopold (1858–1927) and Zofia (1866–1941) Brisch, he gained an Intermediate B.Sc.
+Born in Łódź, Poland, the son of Leopold (1858–1927) and Zofia (1866–1941) Brisch, he attended Nicolaus Copernicus High School No. 1 before going on to gain an Intermediate B.Sc.
 (Engineering) at the Technical University of Warsaw, then a diploma in Mechanical Engineering at the University of Toulouse.
 He returned to Warsaw, where from 1926 to 1929 he was Assistant Chief Designer at the Ursus tractor factory, and was then appointed Works Manager of Citroën's Warsaw branch.
 He remained there until 1932 before taking on the role of Engineer in charge of Development of National Production at the Polish State Engineering Works (PZInż), specializing in armoured vehicles.
-By now married, in 1934 he established an engineering consultancy in Warsaw, transferring soon afterwards to Paris, where he did some work for the British Army’s armoured vehicle operations.
+By now married, in 1934 he established an engineering consultancy in Warsaw, transferring soon afterwards to Paris, where he did some work for the British Army's armoured vehicle operations.

 Returning to Poland in summer 1939 to visit his family, trapped there by the German invasion, he escaped to Riga in Latvia, but Latvia was to be occupied by the Soviet Union in 1940.
 Unable to return to Paris, Brisch was urged by the British War Office and Vickers Ltd to come to England, but that journey proved extremely difficult.
 Sir Stafford Cripps, then British Ambassador in Moscow, helped to arrange his land and air journey from Riga to Rangoon in British Burma.
 He left Riga in June 1941, scarcely a month before the German occupation, reaching Rangoon (by way of Chungking, wartime capital of China) in August 1941.
 Burma, in turn, was soon to be conquered by Japan, but he was able to continue his journey via Bombay in British India to Liverpool, a total of some 25,000 miles (40,000 km).
 Cripps' intervention had probably saved his life.
 He kept a record in Polish of this long and hazardous journey, of which the first seven pages have survived.
 They can now be read online in English translation.